JonathanEsposito/Calculator/README.md

 # Calculator
-A replica of the iOS/MacOS Calculator
+An imitation of the iOS/MacOS Calculator

 ## Scope of the project:
 * unary operations